Today we’re checking out the Sendy Audio Peacock planar magnetic headphone, which goes for $1,499USD.

 The Peacock weighs 578 grams, which is not a low number.
 But we all know that planar magnetic headphones are heavy so that’s not a huge surprise.
 For example, the Audeze LCD-X weighs 612g, and the Goldplanar GL2000 is 550g.
 Companies are trying to reduce these figures by using different materials, but you should know that when you get a planar headphone, it’s not going to be very light.

 Even so, the Peacock has a nice weight distribution with a good headband design.
 Apart from that, the size adjustment mechanism is different to most headphones.
 Instead of sliding the earcups, you only slide the headband.
 And you can do that while wearing the headphone because the headband slides itself when you’re applying the force of wearing it, so that’s a nice touch.

 The earpads are made from goatskin and memory foam.
 The shape of the earpads is very ideal and your ears comfortably sit inside them.
 Thanks to the design and weight distribution, the Peacock sits on your head comfortably.
 The headband is quite well-made in that regard, and I didn’t have comfort issues with the Peacock.
-Only on long listening sessions, you start to feel the actual weight on your head, and taking a short break should help.
+Only during long listening sessions, do you start to feel the actual weight on your head, and taking a short break should help.
 This is the case with most planar headphones out there.

 I want to mention the cable that comes in with the Peacock here.
 This is one of the best stock cables I’ve ever seen by far.
-It is an 8 core 6N OCC braided cable, and it’s built fantastically well.
+It is an 8-core 6N OCC braided cable, and it’s built fantastically well.
 It looks great too and completes the headphone’s actual design nicely.